Bokang Montjane: Early life

-Montjane was born and raised in the village of Ga-Mphahlele in Northern Province (now Limpopo).
+Montjane was born and raised in the village of Ga-Mphahlele in Limpopo Province.

 Prior to competing in Miss South Africa, Montjane participated in Miss Earth 2007 held in Quezon City, where she obtained the Beauty for a Cause award and placed as one of the Top 16 semifinalists of the competition.
 Two years later, she competed in Miss International 2009, in Chengdu, China.